LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/the-enhanced-agent-workspace.md

 Multiple notes by multiple agents can now be added to the conversation summary widget.
 This allows the assigned agent to view a log of comments and quickly get up to speed.

-### Enhanced customization of agent workspace (coming soon)
+### Enhanced customization of agent workspace

-Starting this November, each agent will be able to select whether they want to work on a dark or light UI for their workspace.
+Each user is now able to select whether they want to work in dark or light mode for their workspace.